 Clean up and conservation efforts since the 1970’s have enabled this river to make its glorious comeback to the flourishing natural habitat it was before the Industrial Revolution.
 Come hike, bike, walk, or ski and learn about the area’s past on a scenic railroad train ride!

 Most of us don’t typically think of Ohio when we think cool and interesting things to do in the US.
 It was never at the top of my travel bucket list when I was younger, that’s for sure.

-But as I’ve traveled more I’ve come to appreciate finding ‘the awesome’ in your own backyard.
+But as I’ve traveled more (and after surviving 2020…) I’ve come to appreciate finding ‘the awesome’ in your own backyard.

 Each of the 50 states that make up the United States has its own unique scenery, and Ohio is no exception.
 Tucked between Cleveland and Akron, Cuyahoga Valley National Park has something to see in every season.